butter-robotics/Butter.MAS.JavascriptAPI/README.md

 #### Linting

-Please use TsLint (Default linter on VS Code) to lint your code before submitting a PR.
+Please use TsLint to lint your code before submitting a PR.

 #### Tests